Knee pain generally falls into two criteria:

-Swelling, clicking or giving way are all strong indicators of knee joint pathology and should be investigated immediately.
-Causes of such complaints include ACL & meniscus injuries or a loose body (cartilage or bone) within the joint.
-Pain in the front of the knee which is made worse with running & jumping may indicate patellar ligament overload or Osgood-Schlatter disease (irritation of the patellar ligament where it inserts into bone).
+Pain in the front of the knee which is made worse with running & jumping may indicate injury to the knee ligament just below the kneecap or Osgood-Schlatters disease (irritation of the patellar ligament where it inserts into bone).

 Why does my knee click?

 What Causes Knee Clicking?